VEENASRIPM/TABLEAU-SLEEP-DISORDER-ANALYSIS-PROJECT/README.md

 ## Project Overview

-This project presents a detailed **visual analysis of Reinforcement Sleep Disorder (RSD)** using Tableau.
+This project presents a detailed **Analysis of Sleep Disorder** using Tableau.
 The Tableau workbook explores key metrics, trends, and correlations to uncover insights about RSD prevalence, contributing factors, and demographic distributions.

 ---

 ## Objective

-To visualize and analyze patterns related to Reinforcement Sleep Disorder (RSD) using interactive dashboards, enabling data-driven understanding and decision-making in sleep health research.
+To visualize and analyze patterns related to Sleep Disorder using interactive dashboards, enabling data-driven understanding and decision-making in sleep health research.

 ---

 ## Scope of Analysis

-- Prevalence of RSD across different age groups and genders
+- Prevalence of SD across different age groups and genders
 - Comparison of lifestyle and sleep pattern variables
-- Analysis of medical history and its relation to RSD
+- Analysis of medical history and its relation to SD
 - Impact of external factors such as occupation, stress, or screen time

 ---